Ocean Beach, Otago: Geography

-The beach is divided into three roughly equal lengths, known as Saint Clair Beach, Middle Beach, and Saint Kilda Beach.
-Access is easiest at the Saint Clair end, with steps and ramps down to the beach from Saint Clair Esplanade.
+The beach is divided into three roughly equal lengths, known as St Clair Beach, Middle Beach, and St Kilda Beach.
+Access is easiest at the St Clair end, with steps and ramps down to the beach from St Clair Esplanade.
 The esplanade is the site of several cafes and restaurants.
-At its end, also the western end of the beach, is the Saint Clair salt-water swimming pool, the city’s oldest pool, opened in 1884.
+At its end, also the western end of the beach, is the St Clair salt-water swimming pool, the city's oldest pool, opened in 1884.
 The pool has been upgraded on several occasions, most recently in 2002.
 A short walking track leads southwest from the pool to Second Beach, a small stony beach sitting at the bottom of the basalt cliffs of Forbury Head.

-Saint Clair Beach is a popular surfing venue, as well as having a patrolled swimming area.
+St Clair Beach is a popular surfing venue, as well as having a patrolled swimming area.
 Shark nets have been deployed one kilometre out from the beach every summer since 1970, making this a safe swimming area.
-Major surf lifesaving and surfing championships are regularly hosted at Saint Clair Beach.
-The western end of Saint Clair Beach is marked by a series of old wooden posts, the remains of an old breakwater groyne.
+Major surf lifesaving and surfing championships are regularly hosted at St Clair Beach.
+The western end of St Clair Beach was marked for over a century by a series of old wooden posts, the remains of an old breakwater groyne.
 These posts are often erroneously thought by to be the remains of a jetty.
 During the Victorian and Edwardian eras, there were several groynes along the beach which protected it from erosion.
-The groynes have fallen into disrepair since that time, with only a handful of posts from the last groyne remaining in place.
+The groynes fell into disrepair, with the last of the posts from the last groyne remaining in place until a major storm in the 2010s.

-The other major access-point to the beach is at Saint Kilda, where a sandy slope leads down to the sea from the road.
+The other major access-point to the beach is at St Kilda, where a sandy slope leads down to the sea from the road.
 Here, too, is a patrolled swimming area.
 Between the two access points is Middle Beach.
-This is backed by a series of high dunes topped by a walkway linking Saint Clair Esplanade with the Sir James Barnes Lookout, which offers views across south Dunedin from above Forbury Park Raceway.
-Behind these dunes are several of the city’s sports grounds, notably Kettle Park.
-The Ocean Beach Railway runs through these parks from the Otago Model Engineering Club’s premises close to the Saint Kilda beach access point.
+This is backed by a series of high dunes topped by a walkway linking St Clair Esplanade with the Sir James Barnes Lookout, which offers views across south Dunedin from above Forbury Park Raceway.
+Behind these dunes are several of the city's sports grounds, notably Kettle Park.
+The Ocean Beach Railway runs through these parks from the Otago Model Engineering Club's premises close to the St Kilda beach access point.

 In recent years the dunes have been subject to severe erosion, and measures have been taken by the Dunedin City Council to reinforce them.
-This is not the first time that erosion has threatened properties along this stretch of Dunedin’s coast.
-Heavy seas during the 1890s and early 1900s caused loss of land close to Saint Clair, and the current esplanade is sited along the line of the first sea wall to be built along this stretch of coast, built between 1911 and 1913.
+This is not the first time that erosion has threatened properties along this stretch of Dunedin's coast.
+Heavy seas during the 1890s and early 1900s caused loss of land close to St Clair, and the current esplanade is sited along the line of the first sea wall to be built along this stretch of coast, built between 1911 and 1913.